RSTeam02/MatCalc_with_multiple_operands/readme.md

 # Matrix Calculator with UI-Frontend and multiple operands

 + select number of rows, cols, (dimension, max.
 25x25)
-+ autoswap row/col if operation is * and number row/col aren't equivalent
++ autoswap row/col if operation is * and number of row/col aren't equivalent
 + enter or generate random matrix (first operand)
 + choose operation +,- or *
 + enter or generate random matrix (second operand)